MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

 ::: moniker-end

-## Get the code
+## Prepare the code

 #### [With GitHub Copilot](#tab/githubcopilot/)

-Before publishing a package to the feed we created earlier, let's ensure we pack our project and prepare a package for publishing.
+Before publishing a package to the feed you created earlier, you must first pack your project and prepare it for publishing.

-In this example, we'll leverage GitHub copilot to guide us through creating a sample .NET Core class library, defining our package metadata, and generating a NuGet package from the command line.

-You could also use GitHub Copilot to generate other types of projects such as npm or Python projects.
+The following example walks you through using GitHub Copilot to create a sample .NET Core class library and generate a NuGet package from the command line.
+You can also use GitHub Copilot to generate other types of projects, such as npm or Python projects.

-1. Open your Visual Studio Code and select the chat icon from the left navigation panel to open the GitHub Copilot Chat.
+1. Open Visual Studio Code and select the chat icon from the left navigation panel to open the GitHub Copilot Chat.

 1. In the prompt box. ask GitHub copilot: "How do I create a .NET Core project and package it as a NuGet package?".
 GitHub Copilot's response might be something similar to the following: